Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Numerical Examples

+where $r_{2}(t) = \sqrt{(x-1+\mu)^{2}+y^{2}+z^{2}}$ is the distance to the Moon, while $r_{2,\mathrm{min}}$ is the user-defined minimum radius.
 To solve the minimum-fuel trajectory without path constraints, we begin by generating a random initial guess for the costates.
 The solution of the unconstrained problem serves as the initial guess for the radius-constrained problem with $r_{2,\mathrm{min}}=20,000$ km.
 Subsequently, we progressively increase the minimum radius constraint to $r_{2,\mathrm{min}}=25,000$ km, and $r_{2,\mathrm{min}}=30,000$ km using the previous solution as an initial guess for the next step.

 The 3D minimum-fuel unconstrained trajectory in the rotating frame along with the corresponding optimal control are depicted in \cref{fig:Halo2HaloOptimControl}, where $\theta_{1}$, $\theta_{2}$ are the longitude and latitude of the thrust direction in the rotating frame, where: $\theta_{2} = \mathrm{arcsin}(\alpha_{3})$.
-In \cref{fig:Halo2HaloAllTrajs}, we overlay both unconstrained and radius-constrained X-Y minimum-fuel trajectories in the rotating frame. \cref{fig:Distance2MonTimeHistory} shows the time-history of the distance from the Moon, $r_{2}(t)$, for all four cases.
+In \cref{fig:Halo2HaloAllTrajs}, we overlay both unconstrained and radius-constrained X-Y minimum-fuel trajectories in the rotating frame. \cref{fig:Distance2MoonTimeHistory} shows the time-history of the distance from the Moon, $r_{2}(t)$, for all four cases.
 The figure clearly illustrates the effectiveness of our path constraint approach within PDDP, as the minimum distance to the Moon progressively increases with the increasing stringency of the constraint.
-In \cref{tab:Halo2HaloMinFuel}, we summarize the minimum distance to the Moon, the final mass, the sharpness parameter for the approximation in \cref{eq:SmoothApproximationofMax}, and the state-path constraints penalty parameter for each transfer.
-As a reminder, the latter two parameters are fixed throughout the PDDP iterations.
+In \cref{tab:Halo2HaloMinFuel}, we summarize the minimum distance to the Moon, the final mass, the sharpness parameter for the approximation in \cref{eq:SmoothApproximationofMax}, the state-path constraints penalty parameter, the number of iterations, and total computation time.
+As a reminder, $\beta$ and $\rho_{2}$ are fixed throughout the PDDP iterations.
 We note that the penalty parameter for the radius-constrained transfer with $r_{2,\mathrm{min}}=30,000$ km is slightly higher than in the other two cases, as this constraint is more stringent and, therefore, more difficult to enforce.